ergoplatform/ergodocs/docs/dev/protocol/eutxo/ergo_vs_cardano.md

 ## Languages and Data Storage

-Ergo uses a language called [ErgoScript](ergoscript.md), which is inspired by Scala(scala.md).
+Ergo uses a language called [ErgoScript](ergoscript.md), which is inspired by [Scala](scala.md).
 On the other hand, Cardano employs a language called Plutus, inspired by Haskell.
 Ergo stores data as [registers](registers.md), while Cardano uses "datum" for data storage.
 Regardless of these differences, both platforms provide a space within the UTXO to maintain the state of decentralised applications (dApps).
+Cardano uses a two-layer architecture, with Plutus for smart contracts and Marlowe for financial contracts.

 The design of Ergo's scripting language, ErgoScript, facilitates the development of complex smart contracts and advanced features.
 Cardano's Plutus language is also robust and powerful, but in some cases, certain complex functionalities may require incorporating supplementary components or alternative approaches to implementation.